-Irritable bowel syndrome is an unpleasant disorder which reduces the quality of life significantly.
-(Mainstream) medical treatment is only possible to a limited extent and is oriented towards combating symptoms.
-The most important thing initially is for you to recognise the symptoms as IBS and not to worry that it might be a serious disease.
-As the side effects of conventional medicines are frequently severe, it must be considered whether the risks of medicinal treatment are not worse than the symptoms themselves.
+Irritable bowel syndrome is an unpleasant disease that strongly affects the quality of life.
+Medical treatment is only possible to a limited extent and is symptom-oriented.
+The most important thing is first of all to be able to classify your complaints and not worry that there is a serious illness behind them.
+Since the side effects of conventional medicines can often be severe, it is important to consider whether the risks of medicinal treatment are not greater than the symptoms themselves.

-A change of diet and the avoidance of foods which are hard to digest and cause flatulence can often relieve symptoms.
-Natural treatments can suffice as the sole therapy in the case of slight symptoms, but they can also be used to support mainstream medical treatment.
+Often, a change in diet and avoidance of flatulent and hard-to-digest foods can relieve the symptoms.
+Natural remedies can be sufficient as the sole therapy for mild complaints, but they can also be used to support conventional medical treatment.

-Peppermint oil in enteric-coated form to resist stomach acid has a relaxing effect on the small intestine.
-Camomile, lavender oil, coriander, lemon balm and calamus also have a calming influence on the stomach and bowels.
-These plants can be obtained as teas and ready-made products in your pharmacy.
-Special organically manufactured products made from papayas counteract symptoms such as flatulence, pain during bowel movements or constipation, and calm a digestive system which is in a state of alarm.
+Peppermint oil in gastric acid-safe form, whose active ingredient is released in the small intestine, has a relaxing effect.
+Chamomile, lavender oil, coriander, lemon balm and calamus also have a calming effect on the stomach and intestines.
+The plants mentioned are available in tea preparations and ready-to-use preparations from the pharmacy.
+Special organically produced preparations made from papaya fruit counteract complaints such as bloating, pain during bowel movements or constipation and calm the digestive system.

-- With intestinal bacteria (including bifidobacteria, lactobacillus, lactococcus and streptococcus) – which are combined in special compositions again the range of causes – inflammation, leaky gut, harmful bacteria (often after treatment with antibiotics or bowel infections), motility disorders – the root causes of the symptoms are combated and eliminated.
+With intestinal bacteria (including bifidobacteria, lactobacilli, lactococci, streptococci) – which are combined in special compositions against the various causes – inflammation, “leaky gut“, harmful germs (often after antibiotic treatment or intestinal infections), motility disorders – you can get to the bottom of the causes of the complaints and eliminates them.

-Tip 1 – Schedule some time for relaxation If you are relaxed, so are your bowels!
-Stress intensifies the symptoms of IBS.
-Sufficient relaxation and regular exercise restore equilibrium to the bowels.
-Going to a sauna, exercise in natural surroundings and water treatments are meaningful.
-Practising relaxation methods (e.g. autogenic training, yoga) can help to keep the symptoms under control during periods of stress, nervousness and anxiety.
-Patients with severe psychological problems and depression should consult a psychotherapist or counsellor.
+Schedule time for relaxation!
+If you are relaxed, so is your bowel!
+Stress increases the symptoms of IBS.
+Sufficient relaxation and regular exercise bring the intestines back into balance.
+Sauna, outdoor exercise and water treatments are useful.
+Training in relaxation methods (e.g. autogenic training, yoga) helps to control symptoms of stress, nervousness and anxiety.
+Patients with severe psychological problems and depression should consult a psychotherapist.

-Tip 4 – The (also long-term) consumption of specially developed probiotic multi-species synbiotics which protect the intestinal mucosa and balance digestive function is ideal to prevent the disease and as a supporting treatment for irritable bowel syndrome.
+Taking a probiotic, specially developed multispecies synbiotics that protect the intestinal mucosa and balance the digestive function is ideal for the prophylaxis and supportive treatment of irritable bowel syndrome.